 Reports

-Build custom report templates that combine any monitoring data into stakeholder-ready snapshots.
+Build custom reports that combine any monitoring data into branded, downloadable PDF snapshots.

-Reports let you assemble custom views of your domain's data - RUM, CrUX, Synthetic, Uptime, GSC, GA, Web Analytics, Robots.txt, and Indexing - into reusable templates.
+Reports let you assemble custom views of your domain's data – RUM, CrUX, Synthetic, Uptime, GSC, GA, Web Analytics, Robots.txt, and Indexing – into reusable, branded PDF reports.
 Pick the sections and widgets you care about, choose a date range, and optionally compare against the previous period.
-Save the template and revisit it anytime you need a stakeholder-ready snapshot.
+Save the report and download a fresh PDF anytime you need a stakeholder-ready snapshot.

 When to Use Reports

-- Monthly client reporting - Agencies running multiple client sites can save one template per client and generate a month-over-month view in seconds.
+- Monthly client reporting – Agencies running multiple client sites can save one report per client and generate a month-over-month view in seconds.

 - Executive summaries – Combine top-level uptime, traffic, search performance, and Core Web Vitals on a single page for non-technical stakeholders.